rootmos/wwwo/doc/README.in.md

 3. this image is executed periodically in an AWS Lambda function that publish the result to S3 and is
 4. hosted by an OpenBSD server created using my [own image builder](https://github.com/rootmos/openbsd).

+The o in wwwo is simultaneously a reference to OCaml but primarily the goal naming style of [miniKanren](http://minikanren.org/).

 ## The Html module
 A small [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) HTML generator.